 More about me

-My career has always involved communication, in the corporate and non-profit/public sector and arts sectors: motivating people to do things, explaining, moderating, translating things across cultures or sectors, writing, conceiving, helping others formulate what they mean, presenting and helping others present.
-I like to do this in areas that I care and know about: Sustainability and ‘green issues’, Energy & Waste, Corporate Responsibility, HR, General Business, the Arts & Culture.
+My career has always involved communication, across sectors: motivating people to do things, explaining, moderating, translating things across cultures or sectors, writing, conceiving, helping others formulate what they mean, presenting and helping others to perform and present in public.
+I like to do this in areas that I care and know about: Sustainability and Circularity, Energy & Waste, Corporate Responsibility, HR, General Business, the Arts & Culture.

 Why work with me?
 My services are creative and adapted to the needs and motivations of my clients and students.
-My personal values, my corporate and public sector/NGO experience, working both at high-level as a chief of staff, and operationally, as an executive, my thorough knowledge of French, German and UK culture, and my interest in singing, theatre, literature, travelling all help to shape the work I do.
-They give it more impact, more nuance, helping me adapt to the client and their unique context.
-I make bridges between these interests and my work, such as coaching start-ups or interview candidates to present better in public/for TED talks, with voice training exercises and improvisation techniques.
-These factors, together with my first class Oxford degree and years of experience coaching senior managers, give me an edge in a very competitive market where quality is so often lacking.
-Many clients use several of my services.
-Try me!
+My personal values, my corporate and public sector/NGO experience, working both at high-level as a chief of staff, and as an executive, my thorough knowledge of French, German and UK culture, and my interest in singing, theatre, literature, travelling all help to bring creativity to the work I do, building bridges between the arts & humanities and the often dry world of business.